astromechza/md-http/README.md

 ## Installation

-You can run or install this in a few different ways:
+You can run or install this in a few different ways.
+In all cases, check https://github.com/astromechza/md-http/releases for the latest version tag.

 ### Compile and run directly with `go run`